©2020 340B Health. Unauthorized copying is expressly prohibited.

 Change Requests: The process by which covered entities can update or modify the information listed in their entries in OPAIS.
 HRSA implemented OPAIS in September 2017 which resulted in fundamental changes to how covered entities provide and edit information in the database, including the change request process.
 The OPAIS user guide can be found at https://www.hrsa.gov/sites/default/files/hrsa/opa/publicuserguide.pdf.

-Chargeback: The method by which wholesalers typically process 340B and other discounts.
+Chargeback: A commonly used term to describe the method by which wholesalers typically process 340B and other discounts with manufacturers.
 A wholesaler purchases a drug from the manufacturer at WAC, sells the drug to a 340B covered entity, and then requests that the manufacturer pay it for the difference between the drug’s WAC and 340B price.
 This last step of the process is known as a “chargeback.”
 Wholesalers typically use the chargeback process whenever they sell a drug at a price lower than what they paid for it.

 Children’s Hospital: Hospitals that meet criteria set forth under section 1886(d)(1)(B)(iii) of the Social Security Act, codified at 42 U.S.C. § 1395ww, and whose patients are mostly under age 18.
 (Regulations are available at 42 C.F.R. § 412.23(d)).
 To qualify for 340B, a children’s hospital must (1) be owned or operated by or be under contract with state or local government, (2) certify that it will not purchase CODs through a GPO and (3) have a payer mix that would result in a Medicare DSH adjustment percentage greater than 11.75 percent if it were a DSH hospital.
 HRSA uses “PED” (for pediatric) as the entity type identifier for children’s hospitals listed on OPAIS.